National Changhua Girls' Senior High School

-The National Changhua Girls’ Senior High School (CHGSH; 國立彰化女子高級中學), founded in April 1919, is a high school in Changhua City, Changhua County, Taiwan.
+The National Changhua Girls' Senior High School (CHGSH; 國立彰化女子高級中學) is a high school in Changhua City, Changhua County, Taiwan.
 There are 45 classes with 1,900 students and 140 faculty members.

+History

+The school was founded in 1919.
+It has had several well-known writers among its alumna including Li Ang and Ling Yueh.
+The artist Li Zhong-Sheng was a faculty member at the school.

 Principals of the school

 Japanese Colonial Period

 Since 1919, six Japanese were assigned as principals of the school.

 Since World War II

 Since 1945, the school has been led by fourteen principals and all of them have been women, except the present principal, Kong Jian-Kuo.